-1911 Brought the introduction of new ‘electric lighting’ and on the outbreak of the First World War, soldiers billeted locally were given free use of the church rooms for rest, recreation and refreshment.
+During the First World War, soldiers stationed locally were given free use of the church rooms for rest, recreation and refreshments.

 In 1972 there was a significant change in the church as the Congregational and Presbyterian Churches merged to form the UNITED REFORMED CHURCH.
 Over time the church saw a decline in the congregation and the building maintenance cost was escalating on account of its age.
 A decision was made in 2005 to move the congregation from this church in Shelley Road to its sister church in Goring.
 The building was put up for sale and was purchased by Stereopsis Ltd of Worthing, West Sussex in the merit of reviving the building fabric to its former glory and make use of the space for health and care services.